Tips to introduce a cat to your home

 Your sweet kitty cat is coming home!
-You and your family can’t wait for her to arrive and start playing with her new toys.
+You and your family can’t wait for your new furry family member to arrive and start playing with their new toys.
 Moving to a new home can be very stressful for cats, as they become very tied to their environment.
 It’s best to take a slow approach when welcoming them into their new home.
 Here are some tips for bringing your new furry friend home in a stress-free way.

 Set up your “base of operations”